-- Cancel the buy stop order if the weekly SMA starts to slope upwards.
+- Cancel the sell stop order if the weekly SMA starts to slope upwards.

-The chart above shows the prices of Red Hat Inc. (RHT on NYSE)
+The chart above shows the price action of Red Hat Inc. (RHT on NYSE)

 - The weekly SMA turned upwards at this bar.
 It was a sign of a bullish price context.